ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_overall_vm-encrypt/guide.en-gb.md

 > Verify that the Key Server (KMS) is listed in the VMware Compatibility Guide for Key Management Servers (KMS) and is KMIP 1.1 compliant, and can be a symmetric key server and cast.
 >

-/// details | What options are available to enable VM encryption within vSphere managed on OVHcloud?

-#### Option 1 - With an external KMS (not OVHcloud)
+#### Option 1 - Without OKMS

+/// details | Avec un KMS externe (BYOK - non OVHcloud)

 > [!warning]
 >
 > Think carefully about the dependencies of your infrastructure on the key server.
+For more information, see [Guide 2 - HPC - Enable VM encryption with OKMS](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_okms_vm-encrypt).
+>
-Some KMS solutions are delivered as virtual images, creating a dependency loop or other availability issues with the wrong KMS appliance location.
+> Some KMS solutions are delivered as virtual images, creating a dependency loop or other availability issues with the wrong KMS appliance location - [KMS compatibility - Officiel documentation](https://www.vmware.com/resources/compatibility/search.php?deviceCategory=kms)
 >

 **How do I enable disk encryption on my VMs**?